 The chair was a $2 thrift store find topped off with a vintage galvanized tub.
 Then I filled it with a Fall garland and added a faux white pumpkin in the middle.

-Next to the chair I added a couple of ceramic pumpkins (I’ve had them forever and look forward to using them somewhere in my decorating every year.) and hung the metal welcome sign using a vinyl siding hook to finish the little display.
+Next to the chair I added a couple of ceramic pumpkins (I bought them years back at Marshall’s and look forward to using them somewhere in my decorating every year.) and hung the metal welcome sign using a vinyl siding hook to finish the little display.

 The ceramic pumpkins have strings of battery-operated fairy lights that are on timers to illuminate my porch in the evening.